Rays vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers and Freddie Freeman take the field in the second game of a three-game series against Yandy Diaz and the Tampa Bay Rays on Saturday at Tropicana Field.
+Wander Franco and the Tampa Bay Rays meet Mookie Betts and the Los Angeles Dodgers on Sunday at 11:35 AM ET in the final game of a three-game series.

-The Rays are the favorite in this one, at -115, while the underdog Dodgers have -105 odds to upset.
-Los Angeles is favored on the run line (-1.5 with +155 odds).
-The over/under for the game has been set at 8 runs.
+The Rays are favored in this one, at -135, while the underdog Dodgers have +110 odds to play spoiler.
+The total for the contest has been set at 9 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.